 The two arrangements on display are "Goodbye To Love" and "Yesterday Once More."
 These were the first two Richard Carpenter/John Bettis songs to be released as singles.
 Both became Top 10 hits in both the U.S. and the U.K.-as did two subsequent Carpenter/Bettis originals: "Top of the World" and "Only Yesterday."

 Former students of CSULB’s music program, Carpenters remained close to their alma mater.
 They came back for several benefit concerts, each time to help the University Choir meet the cost of tours to such far-flung places as Hawaii and Europe.
 In 1994, the Richard and Karen Carpenter Performing Arts Center opened at the school that has always been close to Carpenters.

 If you are interested in further information about Richard, Karen or their recording careers, we suggest contacting:

 The Carpenters Fan Club

 Thousand Oaks, CA 91359-0787

-We at the Carpenter Center do not have the ability to serve as a conduit between the public and Mr. Carpenter, nor do we have at our disposal additional information regarding The Carpenters.
+Carpenter Center staff does not have the ability to serve as a conduit between the public and Mr. Carpenter, nor do we have at our disposal additional information regarding Carpenters.